kyolf/Turkish-SK/README.md

 ## ScreenShots
 #### Introductory Page
-When you go to our website, you will be directed to our Introductory Page / Login Page </br>
+When you go to our website, you will be directed to our Introductory Page </br>
 ![Intro](README_images/home.png "Intro Page") </br>

 #### Question Page